-Investment - How investment performance of the fund range is reviewed and any changes made
+How investment performance of the fund range is reviewed and any changes made

-Work is underway to restructure the investment capability, with the introduction of a new Investment Office, separate to the Investment Department.
+Over the last year, the investment function has been restructured with the introduction of a new Investment Office, separate to the Investment Department.
 This will separate the asset allocation and stock picking responsibilities.
 The new post of Chief Investment Strategist was filled in December 2018.

-The performance of the fund range is regularly reviewed by NFU Mutual's Financial Services Management Committee.
-The terms of reference includes reviewing historic performance figures, including volatility of returns relative to benchmarks.
-There is a quarterly presentation to the main Roard
+The performance of the fund range is regularly reviewed by NFUM's Financial Services Management Committee.
+The terms of reference includes reviewing historical performance figures, including volatility of returns relative to benchmarks.
+There is a quarterly presentation to the main Board.